Qualcomm just gave us our best glimpse yet into the 5G revolution

 Many of the phones will use Qualcomm's X50 modem, which is designed specifically to tap into 5G spectrum.

-OnePlus has also claimed that it'll be among the first to have 5G in a phone as well, but that device won't be coming to the US.
+OnePlus has also said that it'll be among the first to have 5G in a phone as well, but that device won't be coming to the US.

 Anything I should worry about?